-This Italian Fried Calamari is made with buttermilk, flour, paprika, chili powder and fried to perfection.
+This Fried Calamari Recipe is made with buttermilk, flour, paprika, chili powder and fried to perfection.

 This fried calamari is soaked in buttermilk for 30 minutes and then dredged in the flour spice mix and fried till golden brown.
 It is such a great appetizer option that is even better than what you would get at a restaurant.
 Let me tell you though, maintaining the temperature at 375°F is absolutely essential and is what will give the calamari the best taste.
 You will NEED a candy thermometer for this.

 - What is Italian Fried Calamari?

 - Why you will love this recipe

 - Fried Calamari Recipe Ingredients

 - What to serve with my Fried Calamari Recipe

 - Fried Calamari Recipe Top tips